Life satisfaction: Values

-It is proposed that overall life satisfaction comes from within an individual based on the individual's personal values—associated with better physical health, higher performance, and stronger social relationships.
-How satisfied you are with your life is important for your well-being.
-For some it is family, for others it is love, and for others, it may be money or other material items; either way, it varies from one person to another.
+It is proposed that overall life satisfaction comes from within an individual based on the individual's values—associated with better physical health, higher performance, and stronger social relationships.
+Satisfaction with life is paramount for a person's well-being.
+For some, it is family, for others, it is love, and for others, it may be money or other material items; either way, it varies from one person to another.
 Economic materialism can be considered a value.
-Previous research found that materialistic individuals were predominantly male, and that materialistic people also reported a lower life satisfaction level than their non-materialistic counterparts.
+Previous research found that materialistic individuals were predominantly male and that materialistic people also reported a lower life satisfaction level than their non-materialistic counterparts.
 The same is true of people who value money over helping other people; this is because the money they have can buy them the assets they deem valuable.
-Materialistic people are less satisfied with life because they constantly want more and more belongings, and once those belongings are obtained they lose value, which in turn causes these people to want more belongings and the cycle continues.
+Materialistic people are less satisfied with life because they constantly want more and more belongings, and once those belongings are obtained, they lose value, which in turn causes these people to want more belongings, and the cycle continues.
 If these materialistic individuals do not have enough money to satisfy their cravings for more items, they become more dissatisfied.
 This has been referred to as a hedonic treadmill.
 Individuals reporting a high value on traditions and religion reported a higher level of life satisfaction.
 This is also true for reported routine churchgoers and people who pray frequently.
-Other individuals that reported higher levels of life satisfaction were people who valued creativity, and people who valued respect for and from others – two more qualities seemingly not related to material goods.
-Because hard times come around and often people count on their peers and family to help them through, it is no surprise that a higher life satisfaction level was reported in people who had social support, whether it be friends, family, or church.
-The people who personally valued material items were found to be less satisfied overall in life as opposed to people who attached a higher amount of value in interpersonal relationships.
-In accordance with the findings above, it is also fair to say that the notion of how one values themselves plays a part in how someone considers their own life.
+Other individuals that reported higher levels of life satisfaction were people who valued creativity and people who valued respect for and from others—two more qualities seemingly not related to material goods.
+Because hard times come around and people often count on their peers and family to help them through, it is no surprise that a higher life satisfaction level was reported in people who had social support, whether it be friends, family, or church.
+People who personally valued material items were found to be less satisfied overall in life as opposed to people who attached a higher amount of value in interpersonal relationships.
+In accordance with the findings above, the notion of self-value plays a part in how someone regards their own life.
 People who take pride in themselves by staying mentally and physically fit have higher levels of life satisfaction purely due to the content of their day.
 These values come together in determining how somebody sees themselves in light of others.